 - The implementation team: Project Management and IT

-For smaller organizations, a Pilot Program should not be required and predictive maintenance can be operationalized with small and effective iterations.
+For smaller organizations, a Pilot Program should not be required and a predictive maintenance platform can be operationalized with small and effective iterations.
 More often than not, for fleets that are smaller than 50 vehicles, all stakeholders above are just a handful of key administrative employees.
 For larger organizations (1000+ vehicles), a disciplined and organized Pilot Program is recommended.

-The management team should focus on applying the new technology on top of existing processes and programs that are already operationalized.
+The management team should focus on new technology on top of existing processes and programs that are already operationalized.
 This facilitates change management across the organization and allows quick and effective buy-ins.
 The proof of concept should be a minimal change in the overall process in order to not overwhelm the operations teams, which can impede the success of the program.
 It’s important to assign project and program managers to lead the cross-functional effort across the organization.

-a.
-Maintenance Manager – Primary champion
+1. Maintenance Manager – Primary champion

 Need to engage resources and outline their involvement in the pilot program and prepare for greater rollout.
 Managers need to fully understand how the day-to-day will change in the future, leverage the right resources within their organization and ensure communication and feedback protocols are in place to support their own staff.

-b.
-Maintenance Tech(s) – Secondary champion
+2. Maintenance Tech(s) – Secondary champion

-c.
-External Shop(s) – Tertiary champion
+3. External Shop(s) – Tertiary champion

-Need to be involved depending on the fleet’s maintenance structure and program.
+Involvement depends on the fleet’s maintenance structure and program.
 Select one or two regional shops for the pilot program and use learnings to eventually roll out to a larger network of contract shops, if required.